Key Takeaways

 A board member can engage in voluntary recusal even absent a formal conflict of interest.
 This action may arise from ethical considerations, such as maintaining impartiality or avoiding the appearance of bias.

 While not mandated, voluntary recusal supports governance integrity by upholding transparency and trust.
-Ultimately, it is a discretionary measure reflecting a commitment to ethical standards and the board’s fiduciary responsibilities, enhancing decision-making credibility.
+It is a discretionary measure reflecting a commitment to ethical standards and the board’s fiduciary responsibilities, enhancing decision-making credibility.

 How Does Recusal Affect Meeting Quorum Requirements?